wilsonmar/wilsonmar.github.io/_posts/2022-09-30-cloud-macos.md

    * mac2 US per hour $1.083 x 24 = $25.992/day or $779.76 per 30-day month

    * mac1 Mumbai per hour $1.14
    * mac2 Frankfurt per hour $1.298
    <br /><br />

+PROTIP: Different prices are charged depending on AWS region. mac rental prices are higher in Europe than in India, which are higher than prices in the US.

    AWS offers savings up to 44% off On-Demand pricing for a 3-year commitment.